redFrik/udk13-Remote_control/udk150625/README.md

 ir sending
 --
-connect an ir led to another arduino. use pin3 with a resistor (120ohm) and connect via the long leg of the led to GND. like this...
+connect an ir led to another arduino. use pin3 with a resistor (120ohm) and connect via the led (short leg) to GND. like this...

 ![ir_send](ir_send.jpg?raw=true "ir_send")

 then upload the [ir_send.ino](https://github.com/redFrik/udk13-Remote_control/blob/master/udk150625/ir_send/ir_send.ino)

-if you open the serial monitor (for the receiver arduino) you should now see a counter being posted (0-3FF in hex). you will also see some errors if you increase the distance (the sony ir protocol should really send each number three times).
+if you open the serial monitor (for the receiver arduino) you should now see a counter being posted (0-7F in hexadecimal). you will also see some errors if you increase the distance (the sony ir protocol should really send each number three times).

 ir remote to sc
 --